jmbezerra/exp_rdrhfattree/README.md

 ## RDRH_Fattree

-exp_RDRHFattree is an experiment to compare the performance of RDRH_Fattree with EFattree, ECMP, PureSDN and Hedera.
+exp_RDRHFattree is an experiment to compare the performance of RDRH_Fattree with ECMP and Hedera.

 ### Prerequisites